sadPororo/UniPool-SV/README.md

 ```

 ## 2-2.
 Evaluation Split
-* The scripts in this section are to build evaluation trials (may take a while).
+The following scripts are to preprocess audio data and build evaluation trials from each dataset.
-  _However, you can skip the section since we have uploaded the ready-made splits and trials used for our experiments in the file tree._
+* _However, you can skip the **set split** part, since we have uploaded the ready-made splits and trials used for our experiments in the file tree._
   Please check ([data/VCTK-Corpus](data/VCTK-Corpus/preprocess) ; [data/LibriSpeech](data/LibriSpeech/preprocess) ; [data/VoxCeleb](data/VoxCeleb/preprocess))

 #### VCTK CSTR Corpus